Jake Turx

 Avraham Yaakov Tarkieltaub (born 1986/1987) is an American journalist and humorist who writes under the pen name Turx.
-The senior White House correspondent and chief political correspondent formerly for Ami magazine and now for Mishpacha, he is currently a political contributor at Newsmax.
+The senior White House correspondent and chief political correspondent formerly for Ami magazine, and now for Mishpacha, he is currently a political contributor at Newsmax.

-The first Hasidic Jew to become a member of the White House press corps, Turx received international media coverage on February 16, 2017, after posing a question regarding anti-Semitism to President Donald Trump during a press conference.
+The first Hasidic Jew to become a member of the White House press corps, Turx received international media coverage on February 16, 2017, after posing a question regarding antisemitism to President Donald Trump during a press conference.

 Early life and education

 Abraham Jacob Tarkieltaub, born in Borough Park, Brooklyn, is the eldest of eleven children.
 As a child, he studied in Yeshiva Bnei Tzion of Bobov.
 At a young age, Turx and his family moved to Los Angeles, California.
 There he attended the cheder of an elementary school and Yeshivas Rav Isacsohn.
 For high school, he attended Hamesivta of Los Angeles, and from there went on to Telshe Yeshiva of Chicago.

 Turx studied informally at Columbia University Graduate School of Journalism in New York, under New York Times columnist Professor Ari Goldman.